Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 * **MLOps**: Improve the pipeline and offer better models.
 * **MLOps**: Add grouping for the uploaded images.
 For instance, the images from multiple users of the same company for training a model specificaly for them.
 * **MLOps**: Anonymize images (e.g., blur faces) and ensure data privacy (encryption and authentication).
+* **MLOPS**: Use federated learning to avoid sending the private images to the server.
 * **Features**: Automatic detection on production lines.
 * **Features**: Assists in expertise audits.
 * **Features**: Add detection boxes and segmentation capabilities (detect exact pixels instead of the bounding box).